mozilla/glean/README.md

 * [./glean-core/android](glean-core/android) contains the Kotlin bindings for use by Android applications.
 * [./glean-core/ios](glean-core/ios) contains the Swift bindings for use by iOS applications.

-This repository also hosts the documentation for `Glean`:
+This repository also hosts the documentation for the `Glean SDK`:

-* [The Glean book][book] - Documentation on using and developing Glean.
+* [The Glean SDK book][book] - Documentation on using and developing Glean SDK.
 * [Documentation of the Rust crate][rustdoc].
 * [Documentation of the Kotlin library][ktdoc].